-Adjustments (sometimes referred to as accommodations) refer to the support provided by tertiary institutions for students with a disability or health condition to ensure equal access to teaching and learning.
+ADJUSTMENTS (sometimes referred to as accommodations) refer to the support provided by tertiary institutions for students with a disability or health condition to ensure equal access to teaching and learning.

-Assistive technology (also referred to as 'inclusive technology') is a piece of equipment or product system that is used to increase, maintain, or improve functional capabilities of individuals with disability. www.adcet.edu.au/inclusive-technology
+ASSISTIVE TECHNOLOGY (also referred to as 'inclusive technology') is a piece of equipment or product system that is used to increase, maintain, or improve functional capabilities of individuals with disability.
+For more information, visit: www.adcet.edu.au/inclusive-technology.

-Learning Access Plan (LAP) is a plan developed by the Higher Education or VET provider in consultation with you.
+LEARNING ACCESS PLAN (LAP) is a plan developed by the Higher Education or VET provider in consultation with you.
 It provides details of the specialist services, study and assessment adjustments you will require while studying.
 It may also be called an Access Plan, Integration Plan or something similar.

-Local Area Coordinator (LAC) is a local organisation working in partnership with the NDIA, to help participants, their families and carers access the NDIS.
+LOCAL AREA COORDINATOR (LAC) is a local organisation working in partnership with the NDIA, to help participants, their families and carers access the NDIS.
 LACs will help participants write and manage their plans and also connect participants to mainstream services and local and community-based supports.